freezed-or-frozen/lego-workshop/README.md

 Future functionalities :
   - [X] use nickname
   - [ ] print robot state (motors, sensors) with a SVG graphic
+  - [ ] save Python scripts on the robot
   - [ ] add other language (C++)
   - [ ] upload file (music, image files)